bm2-lab/STAMP/README.md

 python ./Data/GeneratingExampleData.py
 ```
 The example *.h5ad data file has three distinct layers, namely 'level1', 'level2', and 'level3'.
 The 'level1' layer is a binary matrix, where '0' represents non-differentially expressed genes (non-DEGs) and '1' indicates differentially expressed genes (DEGs).
 Similarly, 'level2' is another binary matrix, denoting down-regulated genes with '0' and up-regulated genes with '1'.
 Lastly, the 'level3' layer is a matrix that quantifies the magnitude of gene expression changes.

+## Real demo data
+We have uploaded a real demo data from RPE1_essential dataset to our Google drive, which can be obtained from [here](https://drive.google.com/drive/u/0/folders/1igU0HdON9HgbvrvVZf3hrwxRjneLGWzV).
+Please download all these files into the `./Data` directory and refer `tutorial_for_training.py.ipynb` in `./Tutorial` directory.
+#### Note: Users are encouraged to change the path of each data in 'Config.yaml' based on their own machines.

 ## Core API interface for model training
 Using this API, you can train and test STAMP on your own perturbation datasets using a few lines of code.
 ```python